Dreams and dream groups

 Historically, dreams have carried deep significance across cultures around the world for many thousands of years.
 In Greek mythology, Morpheus, the son of Zeus, was the god of dreams.
 References to dreams can be found in the writings of Plato, Hippocrates and Aristotle.
 Egyptian hieroglyphs carry references to dream symbols dating back to 2000BC.
 The Chinese Taoist tradition teaches of the spiritual significance of dreams as represented in the i-Ching.
 The Christian Bible makes references to dreams, as does the Hindu Bhagavad-Gita, the Islamic Koran, The Egyptian Book of the dead, The Jewish Torah and the Buddhist Tripitaka.
 Maori culture and native American cultures pay tribute to their dreams.
 A myriad of artists, scientists, inventors and the like, cite their dreams as points of reference and inspiration, and Australian Aboriginal cultures refer to the ‘Dreamtime’ as the creation of the world.

 Might our literal and contemporary Dreamtime be a means of recreating our own personal worlds as we sleep?

 Book a therapy appointment

-To book a counselling or therapy appointment, call us on 0400 860 199, email Alyson@thecentre.com.au or click here to send an enquiry.
-Providing therapy and counselling sessions for Geelong, Bellarine Peninsula, and the Surf Coast regions.
+To book a counselling appointment, call us on 0400 860 199 0r email firstname.lastname@example.org to send an enquiry.
+Providing psychotherapy and counselling across Geelong, Bellarine Peninsula, and the Surf Coast regions.